klm-lab/store/README.md

 </div>

 # @klm-lab/store
-State management in pure, super-typed javascript with typescript powered by Proxy and REACT.
-If you trust `useState`, then you trust this library.
-It's built around react's `useState` hook.
-Getting an update is as easy as updating a state.
+State management for any react application.
+It's small, fast and stable, no boilerplate, no side effects, no context provider. it embraces the power of hooks and lets you dispatch actions from anywhere.
+Comes with zero dependencies powered with typescript with strong and deep intellisense support.
+Typescript user or Javascript user, it doesn't matter.
+It is all for you

+## Motivation
+I just started it because I was tired of all the state management libraries out there and was trying to do less boilerplate, but turning the boilerpalte into a smaller boilerplate.
+My library
 All necessary action is handled by the library to assure that your component only render when really needed

 <!-- TABLE OF CONTENTS
 <details>